virpatel524/plasmodium_discovery/README.md

 Another question is whether there are domain duplicaions within the same transcript.
 This may suggest either poor filtering on the part of FIMO *or* is indicative of duplicated domains, of course.
 I will look at recovery rates using collapsed to further evaluate.

 But the ambiguity here is making me a little nervous-how do we really know which matches are significant?
 It might be worth doing the meme approach on protein sequences and seeing whether this produces a better outcome.
 I'll go ahead and get this running.

+###2016-12-13T16:56:43
+Looking at the algorithm when we only use AAs in rifin, we get 175 matches using a pvalue cutoff of 10^-8.
+The next obvious test is to see if we recaptured all previous annotations using this approach.
+A scoring metric might also be in order for implementation, but given that we're seeing such high fidelity already, I don't think it will be necessary.

+###2016-12-26T13:53:32
+Read the paper describing additions to the P. vivax reference (1.
+Auburn,S., Böhme,U., Steinbiss,S., Trimarsanto,H., Hostetler,J., Sanders,M., Gao,Q., Nosten,F., Newbold,C.I., Berriman,M., et al. (2016) A new Plasmodium vivax reference sequence with improved assembly of the subtelomeres reveals an abundance of pir genes.
+Wellcome Open Res, 1, 4–9.)

+I think it's very clear that there's a lot we can do with this new information.
+First, there's still no clear picture behind the evolutionary background of the pir genes, which could add to our understanding of the function of these genes.
+For instance, why are they subdivided into clusters?
+Does each cluster serve a unique functional purpose?
+Second, how does the evolutionary history of P vivax compare to Falc?
+If the evolutionary background of their pir genes, for instance, bears similarity, then it might suggest a  similar functional use for both.